gradgrind/WZC/docs/lessondata.md

 ## Member variables

+**Specific to the lesson**

  - *lesson_id*: Reference to the database entry for the lesson (int)
- - *teachers*: Week-block indexes (int) of the teachers involved in the lesson
- - *atomic_groups*: Week-block indexes (int) of the atomic groups involved in the lesson
- - *rooms_needed*: Week-block indexes (int) of the rooms necessary for the lesson

-**TODO:** Make room-choice lists only soft constraints.
-There would probably still need to be some storage here for the chosen rooms.
- - *rooms_choice*: An optional list of room-week-block indexes (int), one of which is required.

- - *subject*: The subject's database id (int)
+ - *flexible_room*: Index (int) of room chosen from a list of possibilities, -1 if no room.
+The acceptable rooms are specified in a soft constraint.
  - *tags*: An optional list of tags (string) used to identify groups of lessons
  - *length*: Lesson length (int), the number of slots occupied by this lesson
  - *fixed*: The placement of this lesson is fixed (bool)